Areas of Study and Degrees

 Faculty Scholastic Activity and Research Interests

-Faculty in Curriculum and Instruction have a wide variety of experiences and interests.
+Faculty in the Division of Teacher Education and Curriculum Studies have a wide variety of experiences and interests.
 Several faculty members conduct research on achievement and pedogogy for at-risk students, direct grant programs and work intensely and collaboratively in school settings.
 Faculty emphasize the importance of technology in the classroom and incorporate this content into their work.
 They are active in national and regional professional associations, in which many hold offices.
-Faculty in Curriculum and Instruction strive to facilitate high levels of professional development and leadership skills and help their students achieve their educational goals.
+Faculty in Teacher Education and Curriculum Studies strive to facilitate high levels of professional development and leadership skills and help their students achieve their educational goals.